-Seek professional support: While parents usually know their children best, it is often helpful to speak with a professional who is familiar with the type of serious illness with which you are dealing.
+Seek professional support: While parents/guardians usually know their children best, it is often helpful to speak with a professional who is familiar with the type of serious illness with which you are dealing.
 Professionals can coach you on different words and explanations to try with children, put you in touch with appropriate resources, answer questions and possibly role-play how to talk to the children.

-Show that it's OK to have many different feelings

-about the situation, and that you do too.
+Modeling Feelings: Show that it is ok to have many different feelings about the situation, and that you do too.
 Sharing your feelings helps a child to understand and/or share theirs.
 Children usually model coping behaviors from the adults around them.
 Remember that children can be very sensitive to the emotions and actions of the important adults around them.
+It's okay to shed a few tears in front of your children.
+It models for them that expressing feelings to family members is okay.
+Tell them what might make you feel better, a walk, a hug, etc. Model asking for help.